devshaki/shaki-tryhackme-ctf-guide/recon/Nmap – Port Scanning Tool.md

 - [[Port 23 - Telnet]]
 - [[Port 21 - FTP (File Transfer Protocol)]]

-also by knowing versions of services we could look for exploits using [[Metasploit – Exploitation Framework]]
+also by knowing versions of services we could look for exploits using [[Metasploit – Exploitation Framework]] or [[SearchSploit - finding exploits]]